zetong-zhang/zcurvehub-docs/docs/source/pythonapi.md

 plt.ylabel('MK Disparity', labelpad=10)
 plt.show()
 ```
-*For the visual displaying example, please see ZCurvePlotter.RY_disparity*
+*For the visual displaying example, please see ZcurvePlotter.RY_disparity*
 **Args:**
   - window (int):
   Window size used by mean-smoothing method.
 If a value <= 0 is given, do nothing and return the original curve data.
 (Default: 0)